 In-Person Auditions: What to Expect

-In-person auditions provide a chance to perform live for judges but come with specific expectations.
+In-person auditions offer a chance to perform live in front of judges, but they come with specific expectations.
 The audition fee is $43 for pre-registered applicants and $50 for walk-ins.
-Arrive early for ample time for a full warm-up for your in-person audition.
+Arrive early to allow for a full warm-up before your in-person audition.

 Ballet auditions usually start with a class, with cuts occurring during or after.
 Prepare both a classical variation and a contemporary classical variation to showcase your strengths and versatility.
 Form-fitting clothing is essential for judges to see your technique.

 A neat hairstyle contributes to a polished appearance, preferably a slick bun.
 Practicing in your audition attire ensures comfort and flexibility.
-Since audition processes can be lengthy, bringing snacks helps maintain energy levels.
+Since audition processes can be lengthy, bringing snacks helps keep energy levels up.

 Being well-prepared and understanding what to expect can help alleviate some of the stress of in-person auditions.